artberri/puppet-nvm/CONTRIBUTING.md

       - Make sure you have a [GitHub account](https://github.com/join)

-      - [Create a ticket](https://tickets.puppetlabs.com/secure/CreateIssue!default.jspa), or [watch the ticket](https://tickets.puppetlabs.com/browse/) you are patching for.
+      - [Create an issue](https://github.com/artberri/puppet-nvm/issues/new), or [watch the issue](https://github.com/artberri/puppet-nvm/issues) you are patching for.

     * Preferred method:

       - Fork the repository on GitHub.

-      - Push your changes to a topic branch in your fork of the repository. (the format ticket/1234-short_description_of_change is usually preferred for this project).
+      - Push your changes to a topic branch in your fork of the repository. (the format issue/1234-short_description_of_change is usually preferred for this project).

-      - Submit a pull request to the repository in the puppetlabs organization.
+      - Submit a pull request to the master branch of the artberri/puppet-nvm repository.

 The long version
 ================